The Approach at the Bhaktivedanta Institute, Mumbai / Berkeley

 It might appear that W2 that is being proposed will involve properties c) above.

 However, that is not the case.
 Properties b) and c) above both actually require taking into account the presence of conscious observers.
-However, in considering properties of the kind (b) we can bracket out the conscious observer to arrive at an inter-subjective invariance which is different from the classical one (since the physical properties on which such physics will be based upon will be different0.
-Thus, W2 is a new world of expected to be developed within physics, based on properties (b) above in order to scientifically matter in the presence of consciousness.
+However, in considering properties of the kind (b) we can bracket out the conscious observer to arrive at an inter-subjective invariance which is different from the classical one (since the physical properties on which such physics will be based upon will be different).
+Thus, W2 is a new world expected to be developed within physics, based on properties (b) above in order to scientifically study matter in the presence of consciousness.

 Macroscopic quantum mechanics (MQM) is such a new physics being developed by the director of our Institute, Prof. Ravi Gomatam.
 It aims to treat macroscopic objects as observably having quantum states predicted by the wave function evolving only as per the Schrodinger equation, i.e. without such states reducing to classical states at the point of observation.
 Physics being the basic science, MQM can naturally be expected to have consequences for chemistry, biology, neuroscience, engineering etc.